Miss Grand France: History

-France usually participates in almost every edition of the Miss Grand International pageant, except in 2018.
-In the first era of the procession, its representatives were appointed to join the contest by different national directors.
-However, after an absence in 2018, Sonia Mansour, former Miss Grand France, purchased the franchise in 2019, and consequently ran the first contest of Miss Grand France on 4 July 2019, on which Cassandra De Sousa was named the winner, outclassed 8 other national finalists.
-De Sousa later competed at Miss Grand International 2019 in Venezuela in October of that year but was unplaced.
+France has participated in nearly every edition of the Miss Grand International pageant, with the exception of 2018.
+During the pageant's early years, French representatives were appointed by various national directors to compete.
+Following the country's absence in 2018, former Miss Grand France titleholder Sonia Mansour acquired the national franchise in 2019 and organized the first Miss Grand France pageant on 4 July of that year.
+Cassandra De Sousa was crowned winner among nine national finalists.
+De Sousa went on to compete at Miss Grand International 2019 in Venezuela that October but did not place.

-Later in 2021, Mansour lost the franchise to another organization, which continued to arrange the Miss Grand National contest; however, due to the health restrictions linked to the COVID-19 pandemic, the competition was held privately and only consisted of five national finalists, of whom a 24-year-old model from Aquitaine, Elodie Sirulnick, was announced the winner.
-Along with the national crown, Sirulnick also won the prize for the Elegance and the Sympathy special awards.
-The new organization later lost the license to a Venezuelan migrator, Robles Yanez of Celest Productions, in 2023.
+In 2021, Mansour lost the franchise to another organization, which continued running the Miss Grand France pageant.
+Due to health restrictions related to the COVID-19 pandemic, that year's edition was held privately with only five national finalists competing.
+Elodie Sirulnick, a 24-year-old model from Aquitaine, was crowned the winner, and also received the Elegance and Sympathy special awards.
+The organization subsequently lost the license to Venezuelan-born Robles Yanez of Celest Productions in 2023.
+In 2026, the license passed to Léna Abgrall, a former beauty queen based in Caen.